 It rarely takes more than 2-3 minutes for the kick-ass idea to arrive.
 When I get the idea, I may let it slosh around in my mind for a few minutes as the full idea streams in.
 I usually start typing within 3-5 minutes after I start receiving the idea.

 If no idea is forthcoming within 5 minutes, then I accept that I don’t need to be writing at that time.
 There’s something else I need to attend to.
 So I say aloud, “Show me what would be better than writing right now.”
 Then I go through the same process.
 Eventually I get an inspired packet to go do something else, and I jump into action immediately.

 If I still don’t get any ideas coming through, then I imagine that the universe is saying to me, “There’s nothing important that you need to do at this particular time, so go ahead and enjoy some downtime.”
-So I take a break from writing and big projects and enjoy some time away from it.
+So I take a break and enjoy some time off.
 Usually I start getting more inspired ideas within a few days.